vigetlabs/microcosm/docs/recipes/ajax.md

 ### How it works

-Microcosm will detect that a Promise was returned from the action creator and handle it in the following way:
+When Microcosm detects a Promise returned from an action creator, it handles it in the following way:

-1. Mark the action as open.
+1. Mark the action as `open`.
 This gives store handlers a way to subscribe to a loading state.
 2. On resolution, mark the action as `done` and update its payload to that of the resolved Promise.